csula/cs454-winter-2016/README.md

 * What is expected for next week's class?
 Please make sure that you can get gradle and the development environment fully working.

+* Is the text book required for the course?
+It does not contain required readings (we will read papers instead).
+However, it will serve as a good reference for materials we cover in class.
+Ultimately, it is up to you to decide.

-Please register your team before the end of Week 2 [here](http://goo.gl/forms/5m8DoQySO5).
+Finally, please register your team before the end of Week 2 [here](http://goo.gl/forms/5m8DoQySO5).